Manvini Bhavai (film): Plot

 The film narrates the story of farmer and his struggle to survive during the Indian famine of 1899–1900.
 With a backdrop of famine, it depicts a love story between Kalu (Trivedi) and Raju (Patel).

+Soundtrack

+Praful Dave, Meena Patel, Kavita Krishnamurthy, Nimesh Desai, Maniraj Barot, Arti Munshi, Upendra Trivedi, Nisha Upadhyay, Sanjay Oza, Ghanshyam Nayak and Bhikhudan Gadhvi are the playback singars.